cl-uh-b/cl-uh-b.github.io/index.md

 ## Community Feedback
 There always imporvements that can be made, please share your feedback [here](https://forms.gle/tP18KSG3wHUXM87B9)!
 We would like to gather how users feel about the system so that we can further improve it and make it better to use.

+No product is ever perfect.
+Here is some feedback from 5 members of the UH community:

+##### 1 Rainbow Warrior
+The following review came prior to the final product and was used to help relocate some of our features:
+"One suggestion I have is on your homepage, there's those 3 columns with a ton of info next to each other.
+I'd suggest splitting them up"
+"The im feeling lucky seems kinda out of place"
+"I like it though, I think functionality wise everything is good"

+#### 2 Rainbow Warrior
+"I like the I'm feeling lucky random club thing in the profile, but maybe move it to the browsing clubs tab" "For browsing clubs, could there also be a way to choose the majors that the club specializes in?"
+"I like the look of it"

+#### 3
+#### 4
+#### 5

 ## Developer Guide
 This section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.